 Chocolate and the Aztecs

 I’ve taken on the role of writing about experiential chocolate travel.
 That means writing about contemporary chocolate events, attractions, and cuisine, meeting chocolate makers and chocolatiers, and visiting cacao farmers in the countries where cocoa is grown.
-So I welcomed the opportunity to publish this guest post by Jeremy Hill about chocolate and the Aztecs, and how cacao played a key role in the mysticism of Aztec culture.
-Enjoy!
+So I welcomed the opportunity to publish the guest post below by Jeremy Hill about chocolate and the Aztecs, and how cacao played a key role in the mysticism of Aztec culture.

-how cacao was introduced to civilization
+how cacao was introduced into modern civilization

 compiled by Jeremy Hill, edited by Doreen Pendgracs (with free images sourced online)